 Two Weeks in Bosnia & Croatia: Sarajevo, Bosnia

-In preparation for our first trip to Croatia in 2015 we did some reading about the fall of Yugoslavia, and our interest in the causes of its breakup and the ensuing wars has only grown since then.
+In preparation for our first trip to Croatia in 2015, we did some reading about the fall of Yugoslavia, and our interest in the causes of its breakup and the ensuing wars has only grown since then.
 Bosnia saw the worst of the conflict, from a years-long siege of its capital and the destruction of Mostar's beautiful Old Bridge to the Serb-Croat collusion to partition Bosnia for themselves and genocide at Srebrenica.
 The Western Balkans are not perfect today, and divisions in Bosnia linger, but what we find beautiful is that a country that in our lifetime was consumed by a brutal war has emerged full of life.
-We knew we needed to see it for ourselves, so along with our third visit to Croatia in as many years, we knew our first ever two-week trip had to include Bosnia.
+We needed to see it for ourselves, so along with our third visit to Croatia in as many years, we knew our first ever two-week trip had to include Bosnia.

-Our Airbnb, in the thick of Baščaršija, Sarajevo’s old Ottoman center, on the top floor of one of the tallest buildings in the area offered great views of the city.
+Our Airbnb, in the thick of Baščaršija, Sarajevo’s old Ottoman center, was on the top floor of one of the tallest buildings in the area and offered great views of the city.
 Sarajevo sprawls along the floor of a valley, hugged tight by rolling mountains on all sides.
 Naturally our visit started with a stroll around the old center.
 Within five minutes of stepping outside our door we had a run-in with a pickpocket who we noticed was following us, even after abruptly changing direction three times.
 It’s important to be vigilant in any city, but especially when in one of the region’s poorest countries.
 Not to be deterred, we wandered around until we came to the Miljacka River and the unsuspecting Latin Bridge, the site of the assassination of Archduke Franz Ferdinand which sparked World War I.

-For a different perspective we walked up to the Yellow Fortress at the east end of the old town.
+For a different perspective, we walked up to the Yellow Fortress at the east end of the old town.
 On our way we walked through a cemetery, one of the many reminders of the wars in the early 90s.
-If you spend any time in the parts of the former Yugoslavia that saw the most fighting you’ll quickly notice that cemeteries are littered with gravestones displaying dates of death between 1992 and 1995.
+If you spend any time in the parts of the former Yugoslavia that saw the most fighting, you’ll quickly notice that cemeteries are littered with gravestones displaying dates of death between 1992 and 1995.
 These are especially frequent sights in Bosnia.
-It’s easy to get caught up in the past and feel a sense of dread in a place like this, but the views of raw natural beauty from the fortress shed light on the other side of things as well.
+It’s easy to get caught up in the past and feel a sense of dread in a place like this, but the views of raw natural beauty from the fortress shed light on the more optimistic side of things as well.

 Though it is indeed helpful to see Bosnia for what it is today, we were also here to learn lessons from the wars, and there are few places better to do that than Gallery 11/07/95.
 The gallery shows photos that chronicle the aftermath of the genocide at Srebrenica, where Bosnian Serbs systematically murdered more than 8,000 Muslims.
 The museum is one of the most well done we’ve ever visited; it’s a good size, is logically laid out, and has an informative and high-tech audio guide system.
 We recommend setting aside an hour or two of decompression time after your visit.

 Further to the point of learning, we booked slots on the “Complete War Tour” by Ervin at Toorico Tours.
-Ervin lived through part of the wars as a child and now independently runs a variety of tours; they are the most well-reviewed tours in and around Sarajevo and for good reason!
+Ervin lived through part of the wars as a child and now runs a variety of independent tours; they are the most well-reviewed tours in and around Sarajevo, and for good reason!
 We set off in a van, first stopping up in the hills above Sarajevo where Serb forces lobbed shells and positioned snipers during the city's 4-year siege.
 The roads in the hills are lined with landmine warning signs—over 2% of the country’s territory is still mined.
 A stop at the Tunnel of Hope, where Bosnians dug an underground tunnel from the besieged city to the UN-controlled airport to allow humanitarian aid in and people out, was refreshing.